trewknowledge/GDPR/README.txt

 Similar to consent management, users can opt in or out of cookies that are being used on the site.
 There are 3 formats of cookies that can be created which include:

-* **Always Active:** Cookeis that are always active or are required for the site to function.
+* **Always Active:** Cookies that are always active or are required for the site to function.
 * **Toggled:** Cookies that can be activated or blocked based on the user preference
-* **Opt-Out Link:** Cookies that require 3rd party configuration at source can be linked to resource
+* **Opt-Out Link:** Cookies that require configuration from a third-party source in order to opt-out

-Depending on the user preference setting, you can use the `is_allowed_cookie( $cookie )`function to save and set the cookies.
+Depending on the user preference setting, you can use the `is_allowed_cookie( $cookie )` function to save and set the cookies.
 The cookie with the user approved cookies can be found at another cookie named `gdpr_approved_cookies`.
 There's also a helper function called `is_allowed_cookie( $cookie )` that you can use to prevent setting up a cookie.

 **Consent Management**